brycesub/takehome/README.md

+Clone this repo to your own github account create the playbook described below, and commit your changes back to your fork.

 Given the ansible inventory file `myinventory` create an Ansible playbook that:

 1. Copies the contents of myapi to the destination host in /srv